Are you planning a move anytime soon? If so, you won’t want to skip these critical steps to making your move smooth and easy.

 17. Moving day(s)

 Don’t have anything else going on the day of your move – it will be chaotic enough and you need to be there to help and direct people.
-Make arrangements for pets and young children to stay with family, neighbors or friends so that they are out of the way and you’re not worried about them running off during your move.
+All of the doors of your home will be open without anyone guarding exit and entries.
+Make arrangements for pets and young children to stay with family, neighbors or friends so that they are out of the way and you’re not worried about them running off or being run over during your move.

 Appoint ONE person and only ONE person to be the go-to person for the movers to ask questions of.
 If you have more than one boss during this event there will surely be some cross communication on where things need to go.
 Understanding who is in charge will help your movers make sure they are getting clear and accurate instructions.back to menu ↑